 While there are those who dismiss graffiti as a public blight, in Joburg the spread of graffiti has played a role in the city’s upliftment.
 Particularly in downtown neighbourhoods like Braamfontein, Newtown and Maboneng the wall paintings by local and international artists enliven spaces, create reasons to pause along busy streets and add colour to the concrete cityscape.

-The murals also serve the purpose of creating beauty and pride amid the billboards and advertising hoardings that blare commercial messages at passersby.
+From massive ten-story commissions to gritty underground tags, the city’s walls tell a constant story of political protest, cultural celebration, and urban renewal with the murals creating beauty and pride amid the billboards and advertising hoardings that blare commercial messages at passersby.

 Graffiti hotspots historic Newtown